APPLY ASAP: Design/Building Professional & Architecture Student Application

 Architects in Schools Program Timeline:

-Teachers, please keep in mind that we will work with you to make AiS work for your classroom, no matter if you are teaching through distance learning, in the classroom, or a hybrid model.
+Teachers, please keep in mind that we will work with you to make AiS work for your classroom, no matter if you are teaching in-person or virtually.

 We highly encourage first-time AiS teachers, who apply to participate through options 3-6, to participate in a 1.5 hour live virtual orientation in November.
 A self-paced orientation will be available for teachers who cannot attend a scheduled live orientation.
 Scroll down for more information on AiS orientations.

-Teachers who complete a 6-week virtual or in-person residency will be eligible to receive graduate credit.
+Teachers who complete a 6-week in-person or virtual residency will be eligible to receive graduate credit.

 When you apply you will be able to select one or more of the following options for participating in AiS:

-The 2022-23 teacher application is now closed.
-Sign up for our newsletter to be notified when applications go live for the 2023-24 season
+The 2023-24 teacher application is closed.
+Sign up for our newsletter to stay updated on future opportunities.

-Design & building professionals and architecture students, we want to make sure you feel confident and comfortable about participating, so please let us know if you have any concerns about the options listed below.
+Design/building professionals, architecture students, and engineering students, we want to make sure you feel confident and comfortable about participating, so please let us know if you have any concerns about the options listed below.

 First-time AiS volunteers are required to participate in a 1.5 hour live virtual orientation in November.
 We also highly recommend all volunteers (new and returning) to attend our ongoing trauma trainings throughout the school year.
 These trainings will prepare you to work with youth of all different backgrounds.
 Scroll down for more information on AiS orientations and trauma trainings.